 Political Participation

-Oman remains an absolute monarchy in which the sultan reigns and rules.
-The extent to which political representatives are selected via elections is minimal.
+Oman is an absolute monarchy in which the sultan both reigns and rules.
+Political representatives are rarely selected through elections.

-The 85 members of the State Council (the Majlis al-Dawla) act as an upper chamber and are all appointed by the sultan a few days after the Majlis al-Shura elections.
+The 86 members of the State Council (the Majlis al-Dawla) serve as an upper chamber and are all appointed by the sultan a few days after the Majlis al-Shura elections.

-Municipal elections were first introduced by royal decree in 2011 across all governorates.
-Municipal councils are composed of members elected by universal suffrage who represent provinces (wilayas), in addition to ex officio members representing ministries.
-The elections scheduled for 2020 were postponed due to the COVID-19 pandemic and finally took place in December 2022.
-Even though all the votes were cast via the Intakheb mobile phone app – in a trial run for the Majlis al-Shura elections scheduled for 2023 – the turnout remained low (39.5%).
-As with previous Majlis al-Shura and municipal elections, because of the absence of political societies, key determinants of voter choices in 2022 included clientelism, tribal and ethnic affiliations, and money offered by candidates.
+Since 2011, municipal councils have been composed of members elected by universal suffrage who represent provinces (wilayats) and governorates, as well as ex officio members representing ministries.
+Votes were cast via the Intikhab app, but turnout for the 2022 municipal elections remained low at 39.5%.
+As with previous Majlis al-Shura and municipal elections, key determinants of voter choices in 2022 and 2023 included clientelism, tribal and ethnic affiliations and money offered by candidates.

 Free and fair elections

-Elected representatives have very little effective power to govern in Oman, as the exercise of power remains centralized in the person of the sultan, who reigns and rules unopposed.
-The bicameral Majlis Oman (Council of Oman) and the municipal councils are responsible to the sultan rather than to the voting citizenry, as is the Council of Ministers.
+Elected representatives have very little effective power to govern, as the exercise of power remains centralized in the person of the sultan, who reigns and rules.
+The bicameral Council of Oman and the municipal councils are responsible to the sultan rather than to the voting citizenry, as is the Council of Ministers.
 While ministers can be questioned by the Majlis al-Shura, the ability to appoint and remove ministers belongs to the sultan alone.
 The limited legislative capacities of the Majlis al-Shura are further tempered by the existence of the fully appointed Majlis al-Dawla.
 Furthermore, the sultan has the unilateral ability to dissolve the Majlis al-Shura.

-Although eligible voters within wilayats are able to elect members to their municipal councils, the councils themselves include centrally appointed members and are chaired by the head of the governorate, who is appointed by the sultan.
-Thus, central authority is present even at the municipal level, and decisions over budgets and priority areas of expenditure are not unilaterally determined at the local level.
+Although voters within wilayats can elect members to their municipal councils, the councils also include centrally appointed members and are chaired by the head of the governorate, who is appointed by the sultan.
+Thus, central authority is present even at the municipal level.

 All members of the Council of Ministers are appointed by the sultan, who is also the prime minister.
-In contrast to his predecessor’s practice, the first full cabinet formed by Sultan Haitham in 2020 involved the conspicuous appointment of close relatives to senior positions.
-In addition to Deputy Prime Minister Fahd bin Mahmoud Al Said, who had held the same position under Qaboos, Haitham’s full-brother Shihab bin Tariq Al Said was appointed deputy prime minister for defense affairs.
-Meanwhile, Haitham’s son Theyazin bin Haitham was appointed culture, sports and youth minister and made the third-most senior member of the cabinet.
-The new Basic Law promulgated in 2021 formalized the principle of male primogeniture as the rule of succession to the throne (Article 7), making Theyazin de facto the crown prince.
+In contrast to his predecessor’s practice, Sultan Haitham has appointed close relatives (brothers, son and paternal cousins) to senior positions in the cabinet, such as his full brother Shihab bin Tariq Al Said, who is deputy prime minister for defense affairs, and his son Theyazin bin Haitham, who is minister of culture, sports and youth and the third most senior member of the cabinet.

 Effective power to govern

-The 2018 Penal Code formalized severe restrictions on freedom of association and assembly.
-Article 116 states that anyone who “establishes, organizes, administers or finances an association, party, body, organization, [or] center,” which is “aimed at combating the political, economic, social or security principles of the state,” can be sentenced to prison for three to 10 years.
-Similarly, anyone calling for or participating in a gathering of 10 or more persons, which is seen to breach security or public order, can be sentenced to prison for up to one year (Article 121).
+The 2018 Penal Code formalizes severe restrictions on freedom of association and assembly.
+Article 116 states that anyone who “establishes, organizes, administers or finances an association, party, body, organization or center” that is “aimed at combating the political, economic, social or security principles of the state” can be sentenced to prison for three to 10 years.
+Similarly, anyone calling for or participating in a gathering of 10 or more people that is seen to breach security or public order can be sentenced to prison for up to one year (Article 121).

 Association / assembly rights

-As a result of the surge in the number of citizens arrested for criticizing the lifestyle of the sultan’s family and the use of public funds for private advantage on social media, Sultan Haitham amended Article 97 of the Penal Code by royal decree in October 2022.
-Anyone who “commits, publicly or through publication, a challenge to the rights of the Sultan, His prerogatives, or disgraces His person” or publishes similar content about “the wife of the Sultan, His crown prince, and His children” faces imprisonment for a period of three to seven years.
+As a result of the surge in the number of citizens arrested for criticizing on social media the lifestyle of the sultan’s family and the use of public funds for private advantage, Sultan Haitham amended Article 97 of the Penal Code by royal decree in October 2022.
+Anyone who “commits, publicly or through publication, a challenge to the rights of the Sultan, His prerogatives or disgraces His person” or publishes similar content about “the wife of the Sultan, His crown prince and His children” faces imprisonment for a period of three to seven years.

-Similar to assembly rights, the COVID-19 pandemic was used to enact new laws related to the expression of opinion that remain enforceable, despite the severity of the COVID-19 pandemic receding.
-In June 2020, Sultan Haitham established the Cyber Defence Centre (CDC) by royal decree.
-Affiliated with the Internal Security Service, the CDC has complete control over information systems and communication networks in Oman.
-It has the power not only to monitor networks but also to isolate them and shut them down – in effect leading to the suppression of dissenting opinions.
+Moreover, the Cyber Defense Center, established in 2020 and affiliated with the Internal Security Service, has complete control over information systems and communication networks in Oman.
+It has the power not only to monitor networks but also to isolate and shut them down – in effect leading to the suppression of dissenting opinions.

 Freedom of expression